Home Blog Google Ads

 • “solicitor”

-These attract expensive, low-quality clicks.
-Average CPCs for competitive local services (dentists, solicitors, renovations) in the UK regularly exceed £3–8 per click: you cannot afford to pay that for informational traffic.
+These attract expensive, poorly qualified clicks.
+Average CPCs in competitive local service markets (dentists, solicitors, home renovations) in the UK can exceed £3-7 per click: you can’t afford to pay that for informational traffic.

-• free, tutorial, course, how to, DIY, what is, average price, wikipedia
+• free, tutorial, course, how to, DIY, self-help, average price, what is, wikipedia

-• Competitor brand names if you do not want to appear on brand searches
+• Competitor brand names if you don’t want to appear on branded searches

 • Location modifiers outside your coverage area

-Use the Search Terms Report weekly to expand your list.
-It is the best source of negatives available.
+Use the Search Terms Report weekly to grow your list.
+It’s the best source of negatives there is.

-Write ads that attract only your ideal client
+Write ads that only attract your ideal customer

 Does your ad say “Technical support for everyone”?
-You are wasting money.
+You’re throwing money away.

 A good local ad: